Private Equity • Value Creation • Portfolio Operations

 SpendWell sits upstream

 Traditional systems record transactions after they occur.
-SpendWell structures requests, approvals, routing, vendor choice, and expected spend before those decisions become financial facts.
+SpendWell structures requests, approvals, routing, vendor choice, expected spend, and expense workflows before those decisions become financial facts.

 Overlay model